 For the pie crust:

 - In a food processor (or if you don't have one of those, a large mixing bowl and a pastry knife), blitz butter, shortening, sugar, flour, and salt until the butter and shortening is about pea sized.
 Pour in ice water and mix until just combined.
 Transfer to a clean countertop and divide into two equal pieces.
 Shape into discs and wrap with plastic wrap.
 Let chill in the fridge for at least an hour.*

 - In a skillet, melt coconut oil over medium heat.
 Toss pecans into the pan and stir until lightly coated in oil.
 Sprinkle cinnamon on top and continue stirring until pecans are fragrant and lightly toasted (about 3-4 minutes).
 Watch carefully and stir constantly because they burn really quickly.
 Remove from pan and set aside to cool.
-Once cool, find ½ cup of the nicest pecan halves to set aside and decorate the top of the pie.
-The other 1 cup, chop until they're about ⅓ inch pieces.
+Roughly chop pecans once cooled.
+You can reserve about 1/2 cup of them whole to leave on top for decoration.

 - In a small bowl, mix flax meal and warm water and let sit until thickened and gelled (about 5 minutes).

 - In a small pot, combine white sugar, maple syrup, butter, flax mixture, crackers, flour, and pecan pieces and stir over medium low heat until sugar is dissolved and mixture is fairly thick (about 5 minutes).
 Turn off heat, stir in vanilla extract, and transfer to par-baked pie shell.
 Arrange pecan halves on top as desired.
 If you can, submerge them in the sugar syrup a little bit so that the pecan halves are protected from burning.
 I didn't do it when I shot this photo, so obviously its fine if you don't, but I prefer the taste of them when they're not darkened like this XD